nolancon/operator/README.md

 ## Setup/Development

-1. Build operator container image with `make docker-build`.
+1. Build operator container image with `make operator-image`.
 Publish or copy the container image to an existing k8s cluster to make it available for use within the cluster.
 2. Generate install manifest file with `make install-manifest`.
 This will